Iowa regulators approve scaled-back Alliant rate hike, order $7.5 million refund to customers

-State of Iowa regulators today issued a ruling granting Alliant Energy the authority to raise rates for electric customers, though not to the level that the utility company initially requested.
+State of Iowa regulators on Thursday issued a ruling granting Alliant Energy the authority to raise rates for electric customers, though not to the level that the utility company initially requested.

 Additionally, the Iowa Utilities Board determined that Alliant must refund about $7.5 million to customers who paid interim rate increases.
 Refunds will be issued via bill credits to customers over a 12-month period.